douglasgreen/outlines/computing/computer_science/algorithms.md

 1. Not Always Optimal: Greedy algorithms do not guarantee an optimal solution for all problems.
 For example, in the 0/1 knapsack problem, a greedy approach does not always yield the best solution.
 2. Local Optima Problem: By making locally optimal choices, a greedy algorithm may end up in local optima but not the absolute optima for the problem.
 3. Problem-Specific: Greedy algorithms work well for certain problems but can be inapplicable or ineffective for others.
-They require careful analysis and understanding of the problem\'s structure.
+They require careful analysis and understanding of the problem's structure.
 4. Irreversibility: Once a choice is made, a greedy algorithm doesn't backtrack or reconsider it.
-This \"commitment\" to local choices can lead to suboptimal solutions.
+This "commitment" to local choices can lead to suboptimal solutions.

 In summary, greedy algorithms are powerful when applied to the right problems, particularly those where local optimization aligns with global optimization.
 However, their effectiveness greatly depends on the nature of the problem and the structure of the solution space.
 In many cases, they serve as a part of a heuristic or an approximate solution for more complex problems.

 ## Graph Algorithms

 Graph algorithms are a set of instructions designed to solve problems related to graphs, which are mathematical structures used to model pairwise relations between objects.
 Graphs consist of nodes (or vertices) connected by edges (or links).
-Let\'s delve into the details of graph representation and some specific graph algorithms.
+Let's delve into the details of graph representation and some specific graph algorithms.

 ### Graph Representation

 Graphs can be represented in several ways, each with its own advantages and disadvantages.
 The two most common representations are:

 1. Adjacency Matrix: A 2D array where the element at row i and column j represents the presence or absence of an edge between vertices i and j.
 This representation is space-efficient for dense graphs but not for sparse ones.
-2. Adjacency List: A list where each vertex has a list of all the vertices it\'s connected to.
+2. Adjacency List: A list where each vertex has a list of all the vertices it's connected to.
 This is more space-efficient for sparse graphs, as it only stores active connections.

 #### Shortest Path Algorithms

 These algorithms find the shortest path from a starting vertex to other vertices in a weighted graph, where the edges have assigned weights.

-1. Dijkstra\'s Algorithm:
+1. Dijkstra's Algorithm:

     -   Used for finding the shortest paths between nodes in a graph with non-negative edge weights.
     -   The algorithm maintains a set of unvisited nodes and calculates the tentative distance of each node from the starting node, updating it as shorter paths are found.